-1. Be patient.
+- 1. Be patient.
 Wait a few second after aspirating.
 Slowly transfer.
-Slowly expel.

-2. Always hold the pipette in the vertical position, with the tip down.
-This helps with accuracy and avoids the solution getting inside the shaft of the pipette itself!

-3. Watch the sample: Note when it enters the tip and enters the final location.
+Slowly expel. - 2.
+Always hold the pipette in the vertical position, with the tip down.
+This helps with accuracy and avoids the solution getting inside the shaft of the pipette itself! - 3.
+Watch the sample: Note when the tip enters the solution.
 Do not assume some "got in", especially with small volumes and clear solutions.
 Look at the tip to ensure the solution got in.
 Also deliver the solution to the side of the microfuge tube to see the sample getting delivered.
-Spin the sample to mix as needed.

-4. Take special care with cold samples, viscous samples or samples with solids in them.
-Heating and centrifuging may help make the solution more "transfer friendly".

-5. Use correct pipette.
+Spin the sample to mix as needed. - 4.
+Take special care with cold samples, viscous samples or samples with solids in them.
+Heating and centrifuging may help make the solution more "transfer friendly". - 5.
+Use correct pipette.
 Consider 20 ul.
 Both a 2-20ul and a 20-200 ul pipette can transfer this volume, but the 2-20 is the better choice.
 Generally, accuracy is greatest at the high end of the device...so 2-20 is a better choice for 20 ul than a 20-200 ul pipette is.
+Review the micropipette "nevers" and step C for other hints on accuracy.

-Exercise Two: "2,3,5 exercise on steroids".
+Micropipette Practice Exercise E: "2,3,5 more challenging!